Yandex Cloud

 What is Managed Service for ClickHouse®?What is Managed Service for ClickHouse®?

-Managed Service for ClickHouse® is a service that helps you create, operate, and scale ClickHouse® databases in a cloud infrastructure.
+Managed Service for ClickHouse® is a solution that helps you create, operate, and scale ClickHouse® databases in the cloud.

 With Managed Service for ClickHouse®, you can: